Estimated reading time: 13 minutes

 The Try It You’ll Love It Guarantee™: If you are not completely satisfied with the quality of any President’s Choice® food or no name® food products, Teddy’s Choice® or Exact® products, simply return it along with receipt or original package for and exchange or refund.

-Falling with-in policy time-line bring the product in a bag with the receipt back to the grocery store and head straight to the customer service counter.
+Falling within the policy timeline, bring the product in a bag with the receipt back to the grocery store and head straight to the customer service counter.

 Customer service: Hi, How can I help you?